Frequently Asked Questions

 We understand that scheduling conflicts can occur or students lose interest and no longer want to study music.
 We support the decisions of our families.

-To ensure instructors have proper notice and to properly end your relationship with the Conservatory, we require a 30-day written notice.
+To ensure instructors have proper notice and to properly end your relationship with the Conservatory, we require a one-month's written notice.
 This notice can be submitted within the Student Portal.

-Failure to provide a 30-day notice will result in the auto-payment to be processed for the following month.
+Failure to provide a one-month notice will result in the auto-payment to be processed for the following month.

-For more advanced students, one-two hours minimum is required to truly put into practice what was covered in the lesson.
+For more advanced students, 30-45 minutes minimum is required to truly put into practice what was covered in the lesson.

 Additionally, it is proven that our students retain more if they practice the same day, but after their lesson.
 A lesson does not count as practice!